0x00Jeff/Captain/README.md

 ![claw.jpg](https://github.com/0x00Jeff/Captain/blob/main/Assets/claw.png)

-Captain is cheat for the the game known as Captain claw, it has 2 cheating modes and each has its features :
+Captain is cheat for the the game known as Captain claw version 1.4.4.4 crazy hook update, it has 2 cheating modes with different features :

 ### god mod
 - the player doesn't get any damage when hit